|

 Chocolate Crème Brûlée

-With all the overly Christmas-themed dessert recipes floating around on the internet, myself included, I thought it would be a great idea to share something not so holiday-ish on the blog this week, but still worthy enough to serve at the end of your seasonal feast.
 Crème Brûlée to me always comes off as a fancy and classy dessert for some reason.
-It also reminds me of the movie, My Best Friend’s Wedding, when Julia Roberts is talking to Cameron Diaz, telling her “Crème Brûlée can never be Jell-O.” She’s very right, and it can’t, but good luck trying to make it happen.
-I didn’t want to just give you a basic crème brûlée recipe though, because we’ve seen that a million times already, and you know me well enough by now to know that I don’t just do things basic.
-So I decided to switch things up by adding chocolate, espresso and cinnamon to the mix, resulting in the most delicious chocolatey dessert you’ll ever eat.
+I didn’t want to just give you a basic crème brûlée recipe though.
+We’ve seen that a million times already.
+Plus you know me well enough by now to know that I don’t just do things basic.
+So I decided to switch things up by adding chocolate, espresso and cinnamon to the mix.
+Resulting in the most delicious chocolatey dessert you’ll ever eat.
 So whether you’re in need of a last minute dessert to serve this Christmas, or you’re pinning it for later, you definitely want to give these a try as soon as you can!

 This is a great recipe to make when you are having a party, or gathering with family and friends you really want to impress.
 I find that crème brûlée is a show-stopping dessert that gets everyone excited, especially when torches are involved.
 Am I wrong, or am I right?